 If you need a great designer for your zero energy home, Greenhive Eco combines a building designer, an energy professional and a building certifier to deliver quality sustainable projects.
 Call us on 0433 987 507 or email firstname.lastname@example.org.
 We’re open Mon – Fri 8AM – 6PM.

-Alex Morrison has been a SEO Expert in Melbourne for over 10 years.
-In this time he has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
+Alex Morrison is the owner of Integral Media.
+In the last 10 years he has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
 As the owner of Integral Media he is now utilising his knowledge and experience with his rapidly increasing client portfolio to help them achieve their business goals.